NISE-PE Constraint: Data-Driven Predictive Control with Persistence of Excitation: NISE-PE Constraint Formulation

-Applying the results of Lemma \ref{lemma:dimensions_of_U} to \eqref{eq:loss_PE_condition_2}, the main theoretical result of the paper can be derived, which is the characterization of the nonexciting input set. \begin{theorem} If the past data $u_{[k-T+1,k-1]}$ are such that \begin{enumerate} \item $\rank \left( \right) = mL$, then persistence of excitation is maintained for all $u_k^{} \in \mathbb{U}$.
-Therefore,
+Applying the results of Lemma \ref{lemma:dimensions_of_U} to \eqref{eq:loss_PE_condition_2}, the main theoretical result of the paper can be derived, which is the characterisation of the nonexciting input set. \begin{theorem} At time $k$, if the past signal $u_{[k-T+1,k-1]}$ is such that \begin{enumerate} \item $\rank = mL$, then persistence of excitation is maintained for all $u_k^{} \in \mathbb{U}$.
+Therefore, $\mathbb{U}_k^{\boldsymbol{-}} = \emptyset$.

-\item $\rank \left( \right) = mL-1$, then $\mathbb{U}_k^{\boldsymbol{-}}$ is given by
+\item $\rank = mL-1$, then $\mathbb{U}_k^{\boldsymbol{-}}$ is given by

 where $a_{\scriptstyle k}^{} \in \mathbb{R}^{m}$ and $c_{\scriptstyle k}^{} \in \mathbb{R}$ are given by